 Related: Buying Advice for Snowboards

 Two things every snow-enthusiast loves: free refills and a good value.
-The lower the price and higher the performance score indicate a better value.
-Check out the Jones Explorer , Ride Warpig, and the Nitro Fury; these were high performing and lower cost models.
+The lower the price and the higher the performance indicates a better value.
+The Jones Explorer , Ride Warpig, and the Nitro Fury were high performing and lower-cost models.
 The Explorer and the Fury were able to nestle out the Warpig by a few performance points.
-If you were able to get the Warpig on sale, it could become the better value.
-In contrast, testint of the Salomon Sick Stick indicated a less than premium performance with a premium price.
+If you were able to get the Warpig on sale, it could become a better value.
+In contrast, testing of the Salomon Sick Stick indicated a less than premium performance with a premium price.

 In the quest for the best edging board, we looked for a model that got on edge easily, maintained good edge hold, and finished turns with ease and power.
-We tested every board in hardpack and pristine groomers.
-We dunked heelside turns and surfed toe side turns to find our stand out models.
+We tested every board in hardpack and pristine groomers; we also dunked heelside turns and surfed toe side turns to find our stand out models.
 Critical sub-components of edging include edge hold, stability, ease of initiation, and turning experience.

-A post-testing-analysis of the specs revealed that wider boards with stiff to medium flexes thrived in this category; this was a very competitive pool of carvers with (1) ten and (6) nine out tens being awarded.
-The three standouts for the most fun edging experience were the Yes Optimistic, Nitro Fury, and Never Summer Proto.
-The Optimistic scored a 10 in-part for its ability to perform powerful, tight radius turns, and exit turns with ease.
-The asymmetrical heel edge of the Fury and Proto provided extra edge grip for those inherently challenging heelside turns, and the United Shapes Cadet had a plush flex that provided a playful yet driven experience.
-The Jones Explorer surprised us with its athletic ability and ease of turning despite its stiffness.
-If these characteristics are not your chocolate milk, then consider the Arbor Bryan Iguchi Pro Camber, or Lib Tech Travis Rice Pro Pointy for their longer sidecut and long radius turning ability.
+Common themes of boards that provided the best overall turning experience were: width, camber, and a medium to stiff flex.
+The three standouts for the most fun edging experience were the Yes Optimistic, Nitro Fury, and United Shapes Cadet.
+The Optimistic was a top performer for its ability to execute powerful, tight radius turns, and exit the turns with ease.
+The asymmetrical heel edge of the Fury provided extra edge grip for those inherently challenging heelside turns, and the United Shapes Cadet had a plush flex that provided a playful yet driven experience.
+The Jones Explorer surprised us with its athletic ability and ease of turning, despite its stiffness.
+If these characteristics are not your chocolate milk, the Arbor Bryan Iguchi Pro Camber or Lib Tech Travis Rice Pro Pointy have longer sidecuts and long radius turning ability.

 Stability at Speed

-Certain models that performed well in the edging category also did exceptional in the stability at speed metric.
-The Jones Explorer, Lib Tech T-Rice Pro Pointy and the Arbor Bryan Iguchi Pro Camber scored a 9/10.
-This is attributed to their stiff flex pattern and camber dominant profiles.
-Their ride's lacked nose chatter and their sidecuts were conducive to longer radius turns.
+Some models that performed well in the edging category also did exceptionally well in the stability at speed metric.
+The Jones Explorer, Lib Tech T-Rice Pro Pointy, and Arbor Bryan Iguchi Pro Camber perform well in this metric and is attributed to their stiff flex pattern and camber dominant profiles.
+Their rides lacked nose chatter, and their sidecuts were conducive to long radius turns.
 The Snoplanks Model A shares these design attributes but utilized a bamboo core, which gets stiffer as it flexes.
 This board was happy to charge through whatever was in the way with the utmost security.
-The Capita Kazu Pro was another strong competitor, with a high score attributed to its chatter-free ride, good dampness, and directional flex.
-This board still scored high in playfulness despite its high score in this category which can often be a tradeoff.
+The Capita Kazu Pro was another strong competitor due to its chatter-free ride, good dampness, and directional flex.
+This board was surprised us with its playfulness, which can often be a tradeoff for high stability.

 Float in Powder

 Fully cambered boards have a downturned (frown face) profile and contact points.
-While they are stronger carvers, they tend to dive into the snow.
-This makes you work significantly harder than rocker profiles.
-The uplifted (smiley face) profile of a rocker model is looser when carving but works to keep your tip up so you can focus on your turn rather than anticipating your next tomahawk.
+While they are stronger carvers, they tend to dive into the snow, which makes you work significantly harder than rocker profiles.
+The uplifted (smiley face) profile of a rocker model is looser when carving but works to keep the tip of your board up so you can focus on your turn, rather than anticipating your next tomahawk.

 The most playful boards have medium flex patterns, tight side cuts and are generally twin tip.
 The attributes are synonymous with freestyle riding.
-Freestyle riding is defined by the playing on jumps, rails and snow features and certain boards in this review exhibit some or all these characteristics - and are categorized as all mountain freestyle.
+Freestyle riding is defined by playing on jumps, rails and snow features, and certain boards in this review exhibit some or all these characteristics - and are categorized as all-mountain freestyle.
 This discipline of boards performed exceptionally well in this category.

-The medium flex and tight sidecut of the Never Summer Proto Type Two, Nitro Fury, and Salomon Sickstick provided versatile and fun riding that could be taken anywhere.
-In fact, one tester couldn't stop talking about the first two for days after riding them.
-Additionally, the short radius turns, butters, and the forgiving ride awarded the first two the coveted 10.
-A strong competitor was the Ride Warpig also for its versatile ride and fluid flex pattern.
-We have seen this board ridden in powder, park and boardercross races.
-Our testing confirms that these are all appropriate applications of this model.
+The medium flex and tight sidecut of the Never Summer Proto Type Two, Venture Pargon, and Salomon Sickstick provided versatile and fun riding that could be taken anywhere.
+In fact, after riding them, one tester couldn't stop talking about the first two for days after.
+Additionally, the short radius turns, butters, and the forgiving ride create a fun experience for the rider.
+A strong competitor in this metric was the Ride Warpig, also known for its versatile ride and fluid flex pattern.
+We have seen this board ridden in powder, park, and boardercross races, and our testing confirms that these are all appropriate applications of this model.

 Pop and Jumping

 What goes up must come down.
 This metric also tested landing security.
-When you are not able to put down a clean landing on the balls of the feet, the board should prove a margin for you to recover.
-Rather than the alternative of looping out and sliding down the landing; ending your sweet jump line.
-Generally, boards with cambered tips and tails that feature stiffer profiles and a user-friendly ride help provide a larger margin for landing.
-Twin boards like the Lib Tech Travis Rice Pro Pointy will provide a larger margin for back seat landings then set-back boards with smaller tails such as the Yes Optimistic.
+When you are not able to put down a clean landing on the balls of the feet, the board should prove a margin for you to recover, rather than the alternative of looping out and sliding down the landing, ending your sweet jump line.
+Generally, boards with cambered tips and tails (which feature stiffer profiles and a user-friendly ride) help provide a larger margin for landing.
+Twin boards like the Lib Tech Travis Rice Pro Pointy will provide a larger margin for back seat landings than set-back boards with smaller tails, such as the Yes Optimistic.

-The goal of this review and our testing is to match you to the perfect board.
-We hypothesized and tested to communicate to you the character, benefits, and drawbacks of each board.
-Remember that question earlier in the article, "why do you snowboard?".
+The goal of this review is to match you to the perfect board.
+We hypothesized and tested each model, then communicating to you the character, benefits, and drawbacks of each board.
+Remember that question earlier in the article, "Why do you snowboard?".
 Think about it.
 There is a board in this review to support that objective to its fullest.
-Read the reviews for the individual boards and be sure to look at their scoring metrics.
-Personally, we snowboard because it is fun and it allows us to live in that moment of stoke.
-Whichever board you choose, you 'll be happy because they all provide a high-quality experience to cultivate that stoke.
+Personally, we snowboard because it is fun, and it allows us to live in that moment of stoke.
+Whichever board you choose, you'll be happy because they all provide a high-quality experience to cultivate that stoke.
 Happy Turns.

 — Isaac Laredo